 - Significant force may be required to pull the bones further apart in order to drop them back into their proper position.
 The joint may also need to be pulled out and rotated a little before being gently allowed back into place.
 This needs careful control.
 It is important that the person doing this knows exactly how to pull and turn the joint.

-- The process is generally painful, particularly for large joints like the shoulder - and you will already be in pain.
+- The process is generally painful, particularly for large joints like the shoulder.

-- You may need X-rays before or after the process, as dislocations are commonly associated with a break (fracture).
+- X-rays might be needed before and/or after the process, as dislocations are commonly associated with a break (fracture).

 - Essential structures like blood vessels and nerves may be put at risk by dislocation.
 They may be put further at risk if a dislocation is then put back improperly, or manipulated the wrong way, trapping them and possibly cutting off blood or nerve supplies.
 This could make things worse.

 Afterwards treatment focuses on rehabilitation and prevention of further dislocation.
-You are likely to be offered physiotherapy for the joint involved.
+Physiotherapy is often suggested to strengthen the joint involved.

-How long does it take to recover from a joint dislocation?
+How long does it take to recover from a dislocation?

 There will be some immediate relief when the joint is back in place.
 However, the tissues will still be sore, swollen and bruised.
 The time that this takes to fully recover depends on the size of the joint involved and the amount of associated damage to the supporting structures.
-It also depends on the treatment that's needed and on the physiotherapy that you do.
+It also depends on the treatment that's needed and on the physiotherapy taking place.